Voice Design Blog Series, Part 4: Four Steps to Launch an Alexa Skill

 Step 3: Design the Experience

 Remember the principles we discussed in our second VUI blog entry?
 It all comes down to not overwhelming the user and adhering to tried and true design principles.
-One of the important considerations with voice design is to be sure to account for user intent and NLU (natural language understanding).
+One of the important considerations with voice user interface design is to be sure to account for user intent and NLU (natural language understanding).
 This is how the computer processes recognized words and extracts the user’s intent or meaning from them2.
 The tricky part with VUI design is that there are often many different ways a user can verbalize the same intent.
 For example, purchasing an item, a user can say “add X to my cart”, “I need to buy X”, “I’m out of X and need more”.
 These intents need to be clearly thought out and depicted in the dialogue flow diagram.

 Rather than creating wireframes and visual design mock-ups, VUI designers create flow diagrams – or sample dialogue pathways that can occur between a user and the system to achieve the goal set out in the use case.
 At Paragon, we call these Interaction Models.
 Below are a few tips for building Interaction Models that are inclusive and will serve as your guide for development: